Miami Heat: Radio and television

 The Heat's flagship radio stations are WAXY (790 AM) in English, with Mike Inglis, former Heat coach Ron Rothstein, and former WNBA player Ruth Riley calling games, and WQBA (1140 AM) in Spanish, with Jose Pañeda and Joe Pujala on the call.

-The Heat games are televised primarily by FanDuel Sports Network Sun with Eric Reid and John Crotty.
-Reid has been part of the Heat's broadcasting team since the beginning of the franchise, first serving as a color analyst, and later becoming the lead play-by-play voice starting in the 1991–92 season.
+As of the 2026–27 NBA season, Heat games not on national television will be carried on broadcast television and streaming, with WPLG as flagship station, and WPLG-provided streaming within Miami–Dade, Broward and Monroe counties on the Local 10+ Platinum app; broadcast arrangements for other counties within the Heat's footprint will be announced prior to the season.
+Games are called by Eric Reid and John Crotty; Reid has been part of the Heat's broadcasting team since the beginning of the franchise, first serving as a color analyst, and later becoming the lead play-by-play voice starting in the 1991–92 season.
 For the first four years of the franchise, there were radio-television simulcasts of locally broadcast games before the franchise eventually created separate broadcast teams.

 WBFS-TV (channel 33) was the original over-the-air flagship station for Heat games, with its first stint concluding at the end of the 1998–99 season, after 11 seasons.
 WAMI-TV (channel 69) took over the following season; however, WBFS (along with now-sister station WFOR channel 4) returned as the Heat's primary over-the-air home in 2000–01, this time lasting until the 2003–04 season.
-On the cable side, Heat games were televised on then-SportsChannel Florida (now FanDuel Sports Network Florida), before moving to then-Sunshine Network (later Sun Sports, Fox Sports Sun and Bally Sports Sun, currently FanDuel Sports Network Sun) starting in the 1992–93 season.
-Since 2004–05, Sun Sports have served as the exclusive regional carrier of Heat games throughout the team's designated broadcast territory, which includes the metropolitan areas of Miami–Fort Lauderdale, West Palm Beach–Fort Pierce–Port St. Lucie, and Fort Myers–Naples.
+On the cable side, Heat games were televised on then-SportsChannel Florida (now FanDuel Sports Network Florida), before moving to then-Sunshine Network (now FanDuel Sports Network Sun) starting in the 1992–93 season.
+From 2004–05 to 2025–26, the channel served as the exclusive regional carrier of Heat games throughout the team's designated broadcast territory, which includes the metropolitan areas of Miami–Fort Lauderdale, West Palm Beach–Fort Pierce–Port St. Lucie, and Fort Myers–Naples.

-On a national scale, games are occasionally televised by TNT, ESPN, or ABC.

 From 1988 to 1993, the Heat were on WQAM.
 WINZ previously aired games from 1993 to 1996 and WIOD did from 1996 to 2008.